|On this page|

 Specifies that the clip will only be played through once, instead of playing until the trigger is released.

 When the trigger is activated the clip will be blended in over the specified number of frames.

 When the trigger is released, the clip will be blended out over the specified number of frames.

 If enabled, overrides the initial clip time for the animation clip.
 Otherwise, the initial clip time will be inherited from the state’s base animation clip.

 Initial Clip Time

-Adjusts the initial clip time (in seconds) for all agents.
+Adjusts the initial clip time (in seconds) for all agents in the state.

 Randomize Clip Time